2 Phillies prospects a step closer to the bigs

 — Phillies Tailgate (@PhilsTailgate) April 17, 2024

-Klassen earned his promotion by sheer dominance.
-In his nine starts thus far this season for Clearwater, Klassen has allowed 21 hits and struck out 57 hitters in 38 innings, or 1.5 Ks per inning pitched.
+Klassen earned his promotion through sheer dominance.
+In his nine starts this season for Clearwater, Klassen allowed 21 hits and struck out 57 hitters in 38 innings, or 1.5 Ks per inning pitched.

 His 0.71 ERA is the lowest in the FSL for any pitcher with at least 20 innings pitched.
-Last season at the University of Minnesota he struggled with his control, walking 47 in 56 2/3 innings.
-He is finding his spots so far as a pro this season, dropping his walks per 9 IP from 7.5 to 2.8.
+Klassen struggled with his control last season at the University of Minnesota, walking 47 in 56 and 2/3 innings.
+He is finding his spots so far as a pro this season, dropping his walks per 9 innings pitched from 7.5 to 2.8.

-He is dazzling hitters with a 3-pitch mix, featuring a high-90s fastball, curve and a nasty cutter, which looks more like a sweeper.
-He pitches once every six days, and could be lines up to pitch Friday night at home when Jersey Shore hosts the Wilmington Blue Rocks.
+Klassen is dazzling hitters with a three-pitch mix, featuring a high-90s fastball, a curve and a nasty cutter that looks more like a sweeper.
+He pitches once every six days and could line up to pitch Friday night at home when Jersey Shore hosts the Wilmington Blue Rocks.

 George Klassen has a 0.30 ERA in Single-A🤯 pic.twitter.com/ACjEhOkBUJ